nim-lang/Nim/doc/manual.md

     a {.noinit.}: array[0..1023, char]
   ```

-If a proc is annotated with the `noinit` pragma, this refers to its implicit
+If a procedure is annotated with the `noinit` pragma, this refers to its implicit
 `result` variable:

   ```nim